tahaak67/ShowcaseLayoutCompose/README.md

 Text(
     modifier = Modifier.showcase(
-        // should start with 1 and increment with 1 for each new composable you wrap with Showcase() k = 1,
+        // should start with 1 and increment with 1 for each time you use Modifier.showcase() k = 1,
         message =
     ),